LautaroLabarcaG/Toolbox-for-Nonreciprocal-Dispersive-models-in-cQED/README.md

 ## Appendix-Scattering-Responses

 Code to reproduce Fig. 13 in Appendix G5.
 As above, the impedance response is obtained in mathematica and then loaded onto the python.
-The workflow is: Choose parameters, run the Mathematica Notebook "Example-resonator-filter-get-poles-As-Bs-wjchiral", then run all the python file.
+The workflow is: choose parameters in the python notebook, run the Mathematica Notebook "Example-resonator-filter-get-poles-As-Bs-wjchiral", then run all the python notebook.